Decode · Resist · Reclaim

 The history of technological revolutions is always the same story.
 Whoever controls the infrastructure controls everything else.

 Steam democratized nothing — it concentrated capital in the hands of those who owned the railways.
-The American rail network of the 1860s looked like a tool of emancipation: it connected markets, collapsed distances, moved goods everywhere.
-But Cornelius Vanderbilt understood before most that it didn’t matter who used the tracks.
+Cornelius Vanderbilt understood before most that it didn’t matter who used the tracks.
 What mattered was who owned them.
 Electricity repeated the script: the Gilded Age of Rockefeller and Carnegie wasn’t an accident of industrial capitalism — it was its logic applied consistently.
-Whoever controls energy controls production.
-Whoever controls production controls labor.
-Whoever controls labor controls bodies.
+Computing in the 1960s and 1970s confirmed the rule.
+The mainframe was physically massive, economically inaccessible, exclusively owned by IBM or the U.S. federal government.
+Access to computation was access to power, and access to computation was reserved for those who already had power.

 “Every technological revolution in history has functioned as a centripetal force — pulling power and capital toward the center, not dispersing them.
 The rule had held for two hundred years.”